idris-hackers/idris-mode/readme.markdown

 switch to a different buffer and press C-c C-l, that buffer will be loaded instead.

-Customize `inferior-idris-path` if idris is not on your default path.
+Customize `idris-interpreter-path` if idris is not on your default path.

 [Idris]: http://www.idris-lang.org